-Research shows that medical marijuana is highly successful in alleviating neuropathic pain.
+Research shows that medical marijuana could be highly successful in alleviating neuropathic pain.
 More specifically, it’s the type of pain that comes from nerve damage caused by spinal injuries, HIV, amputations, and so forth.

-To think that a good night’s sleep is one extract spray away can be too good to believe.
+To think that a good night’s sleep could be one extract spray away can be too good to believe.

-But according to the studies conducted by the National Cancer Institute, it is true.
+But according to the studies conducted by the National Cancer Institute, it could be true.
 The participants in the survey experienced reduced anxiety after inhaling medical marijuana.
 And those that used the extract spray experienced better sleep.

 Still not buying it?
 Well, did you know that stress or anxiety and lack of sleep have a direct link?
 High cortisol levels keep the brain alert at night, making it very difficult to fall asleep.
-Medical marijuana works by calming the body and reducing cortisol levels significantly.
+Medical marijuana works to help calm the body and potentially reduce cortisol levels significantly.

 The lack of a healthy appetite can be severe, especially when it leads to extreme weight and muscle loss.
 It can be caused by medications and treatments such as chemotherapy and conditions such as digestive issues and HIV/AIDS.
 It can also be caused by psychological factors such as grief and depression.

-Medical marijuana, as discovered by a study conducted by Washington State University, makes the brain think it’s hungry.
-Thanks to the delta-9 tetrahydrocannabinol (THC), the drug can manipulate ghrelin and leptin levels in the body.
-The result is often hunger.
+Medical marijuana, as discovered by a study conducted by Washington State University, may make the brain think it’s hungry.
+Thanks to the delta-9 tetrahydrocannabinol (THC), the drug may manipulate ghrelin and leptin levels in the body.
+This may result in hunger.

 Relieve Muscle Tension